spryker/spryker-docs/docs/ca/dev/monitoring/performance-and-availability-monitoring-via-new-relic.md

 For more information about New Relic APM, see [Improve your app performance with APM](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-apm/).

-To get access to New Relic, you need a paid New Relic subscription for your organization.
-The paid license can be purchased through Spryker.
-Contact your CSM to further explore this option!
+To be able to access New Relic APM, you need to get at least one (1) New Relic user license for your organization.
+Contact [Support](https://spryker.force.com/support/s/) to further explore this option!